xenon/comlogic-interpreter/README.md

 - It creates fun and puzzling programs.

 ## What is combinatory logic?
 Combinatory logic is a simple pure-functional model of computation similar to the λ-calculus.
-It's major differentiating feature is that it does not have quantified variables.
+Its major differentiating feature is that it does not have quantified variables.
-It's basic "functions" are called combinators.
+Its basic "functions" are called combinators.

 ### Combinators
 A combinator is n-ary, taking in n following terms and using them to produce a new combinatory logic expression, which is then substituted in place for it and the arguments.
-If it doesn't have the n required terms to perform the replacement it is considered fully simplified and it's sub-expressions are checked for further simplification.
+If it doesn't have the n required terms to perform the replacement it is considered fully simplified and its sub-expressions are checked for further simplification.

 #### The three basic combinators
 ```